-The cerebrospinal fluid (CSF) is the optimal source for biomarkers to establish ante-mortem a link between clinical features and underlying pathologic features (see also Section 1 : Altered proteins in brain neurodegenerative diseases).
+The cerebrospinal fluid (CSF) is the optimal source for biomarkers to establish ante-mortem a link between clinical features and underlying pathologic features.

-Brain neurodegenerative diseases (NDDs) are commonly classified by distinct clinical presentations, e.g. impairment in cognitive functioning involving anatomical region showing neuronal dysfunction and loss.
+Brain neurodegenerative diseases (NDD) are commonly classified by distinct clinical presentations, e.g. impairment in cognitive functioning involving anatomical regions showing neuronal dysfunction and loss.
 Most of these diseases follow a deteriorating course to dementia.
-50-75% of dementia are due to Alzheimer’s pathology.
+Fifty to seventy-five percent of dementia are due to Alzheimer’s pathology.

 Most cases of disease are sporadic, but some are inherited in a dominant manner.
 In these cases, the overexpression of mutant proteins rises to disease-associated phenotypes with early occurrence of disease often.

-For some diseases, only the clinical phenotype criteria are used for subtyping, whereas for others biochemical modifications or gene polymorphism could also to be considered.
+For some diseases, only the criteria referring to the clinical phenotype are used for subtyping, whereas for others biochemical modifications or gene polymorphism could also to be considered.
 The classification gains in confidence based on positive evidence of the presence of pathological protein deposits in brain.

 The accumulation of brain pathologies seems to be a nearly inevitable consequence of aging; there is frequently an overlap of concomitant pathologies.